The simplest method for tracking Google Ad campaigns in Close CRM

 • Channel Drilldown 3 = Free account ad

-Aside from the values from the UTM parameters, it would also secure the data on the visitor’s first landing page (e.g., dropbox.com/features/cloud-storage) and the first landing page group (e.g., features).
+Aside from the values from the UTM parameters, it would also capture the data on the visitor’s first landing page (e.g., dropbox.com/features/cloud-storage) and the first landing page group (e.g., features).

 4. Google Ads data is sent to Close CRM

-Last but not least, every time a visitor submits a form on your website, all of the Google Ads data, landing page data, and the lead’s name, email, phone, etc., are passed into Close CRM.
+Finally, when the visitor submits a form on your website, all of the Google Ads data (along with the lead’s name, email, phone, etc.) are captured by your form tool and are passed into Close CRM.

 Why using Attributer is better than capturing raw UTM parameters

-There are other systems for capturing UTM parameters and tracking your Google Ads in Close CRM, so why use Attributer?
+There are other ways to capture UTM parameters and send them to Close CRM, so why use Attributer?

 Here's why: